 - As there is no training phase, the evaluation is simple and fast.
 However, this is regardless of the computation that

-leadto identifying the K nearest points .
+leads to identifying the K nearest points .
 Thealgorithm does not need any prior knowledge regarding the data distribution.

 There are drawbacks in the algorithm as follows:

 - The basic “majority voting” approach becomes misleading when there is a skewed class distribution.
 In other words, the proximity criterion cannot adequately identify the data distribution (Fig. 2).
-To more elaborate this if the number of one class samples is very frequent in the data, K-Nearest Neighbor fails to observe any meaningful pattern.
+To more elaborate on this if the number of one class samples is very frequent in the data, K-Nearest Neighbor fails to observe any meaningful pattern.

 - It is computationally expensive to calculate the distance between the unseen sample and all the points to find the K nearest one.
-Basically, the minimum number of computation for each test sample equals the number of data samples.
+Basically, the minimum number of computations for each test sample equals the number of data samples.

 - K-Nearest Neighbor fails often in case of encountering high-dimensional data as using the simple distance metric, it is hard to distinguish high-dimensional data.

-Algorithm in a Nutshell
+The algorithm in a Nutshell

 Just to briefly summarize the algorithm as follows: